 - Add new answer file settings, In the Windows Image pane, expand Components, right-click amd64_Microsoft-Windows-Shell-Setup_(OS Build version)_neutral, and then select Add Setting to Pass 7 oobeSystem.

 - oobeSystem: Most of these settings run after the user completes OOBE.

 You can specify which configuration pass to add new settings to pre-configure the Out of Box Experience.
-I had specifies the behavior of some of the Windows Out of Box Experience (OOBE) screens to skip pages from appearing in OOBE.
-Refer Microsoft article to Automate OOBE.
+I had specified the behavior of some of the Windows Out of Box Experience (OOBE) screens to skip pages from appearing in OOBE.
+Refer to Microsoft article to Automate OOBE.

 |HideEULAPage||Hides the Microsoft Software License Terms page.|

 |HideLocalAccountScreen||Hides the Administrator password screen.
 This setting applies only to the Windows Server editions.|